jnmclarty/WhitePaper/English/WhitePaper[EN].md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this spirit, several attempts have been made at leveraging the borderless nature of cryptocurrencies in order to provide online lending services in a similarly borderless fashion through peer-to-peer lending platforms<sup><a id="a1" href='#f1'>1</a></sup>, to varying degrees of success.
 In nearly all cases, however, regulatory barriers have proven to be a significant barrier to global-scale adoption<sup><a id="a2" href='#f2'>2</a></sup><sup><a id="a3" href='#f3'>3</a></sup>.
 This problem is not specific to crypto-currency based lending systems, but rather an intrinsic point of friction in the growth of the peer-to-peer lending industry -- operating a regulated lending platform as globally accessible and borderless as, say, Facebook would demand compliance with a rat’s nest of state regulatory regimes, bilateral trade agreements, and international lending laws.

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thus, we propose a system in which the underlying issuance, pricing, payment, credit scoring, and origination mechanisms of the peer-to-peer lending process are abstracted away into a shared, decentralized infrastructure, enabling online borrowers to connect and transact with lenders without having to rely on heavily regulated marketplace lending platforms as intermediaries -- irrespective of a borrower’s location or access to traditional banking.
-This as well as other impetus for the Dharma Protocol are elaborated on elsewhere.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thus, we propose a system in which the underlying issuance, pricing, payment, credit scoring, and origination mechanisms of the peer-to-peer lending process are abstracted away into a shared, decentralized infrastructure.
+In turn, this empowers online borrowers to connect and transact with lenders without having to rely on heavily regulated marketplace lending platforms as intermediaries -- irrespective of a borrower’s location or access to traditional banking.
+This as well as other impetus for the Dharma Protocol are elaborated on <a href="https://blog.dharma.io/introducing-dharma-a-decentralized-protocol-for-peer-to-peer-lending-9922964fa8c5">elsewhere</a>.

 <h4 align='center' id='goals'>GOALS</h4>